 Growing fruitless mulberry trees is easy because the trees require very little care.
 Once established it withstands both drought and extended flooding, but it will grow faster if watered during dry spells.

 The tree doesn’t need fertilizer until its second year.
-A 2-inch layer of compost in spring is ideal.
-Spread the compost under the canopy and a few feet beyond it.
+A 2 inch (5 cm.) layer of compost in spring is ideal.
+Spread the compost under the canopy and a few feet (1 m.) beyond it.
 If you want to use a granular fertilizer instead, choose one with a ratio of about 3:1:1.

 Pruning Fruitless Mulberry